-Whether you're looking for malls, shopping centers, outlet malls, specialty shops, flea markets, Market Common Stores, upscale shopping ...or just browsing while you're visiting our beach, here's a current list of my favorite shopping locations.
-I have lived here for 16 years, and I love to shop...just like you!
+Whether you're looking for malls, shopping centers, outlet malls, specialty shops, flea markets, Market Common Stores, upscale shopping ...or just browsing all the shops and stores in Myrtle Beach, here's a current list of my favorite shopping locations.
+I have lived here 16 years, and I love to shop...just like you!
 Want to tell us where you love to shop?
 Please join the Myrtle Beach Forum!
-I have no affiliation with any of the stores listed on this page ( but I've shopped at all of them! )
+I have no affiliation with any of the stores on this page...

-Broadway at the Beach - The is the one entertainment/shopping venue you do not want to miss when you visit Myrtle Beach!
+Broadway at the Beach - The is the one entertainment and shopping venue you do not want to miss when you visit Myrtle Beach!
 Specialty shops, boutiques and restaurants.
 A 23-acre lake surrounds the "Villages" Caribbean Village, Charleston Village, and the New England Fishing Village.Coastal Grand Mall opened in March, 2004 as a joint venture between Myrtle Beach Burroughs & Chapin Company and CBL & Associates Properties of Tennessee.
 CBL is one of the largest mall developers in the US.
-Coastal Grand Mall is the largest mall in SC.
+Coastal Grand Mall is the largest mall in South Carolina.
 The anchor stores are Dillard, Sears, Belks and JCPenney.
-On the out-parcels you'll find Ulta, Best Buy, Books A Million , PetSmart, several furniture stores, and many restaurants including Abuelo's Mexican Restaurant, Texas Roadhouse Grill, Red Robin, Longhorn Steakhouse, Red Lobster, Sticky Fingers, Cracker Barrel and more.
+On the out-parcels you'll find Ulta, Books A Million , PetSmart, several furniture stores, and many restaurants including Abuelo's Mexican Restaurant, Texas Roadhouse Grill, Red Robin, Longhorn Steakhouse, Red Lobster, Sticky Fingers, Cracker Barrel and more.

 Hammock Shops at Pawleys Island - This is the birthplace of the rope hammock.
 Many unusual shops are loved by the locals, including me.
 This is another spot that. in my opinion should not be missed by our Myrtle Beach visitors.
 (And you can enjoy genuine southern cooking at the Hammock Shop restaurants.)

-Inlet Square Mall, Murrells Inlet. at Hwy 17 Business and Hwy l7 Bypass offers many stores including K-Mart, JC Penny, Stein Mart, Belk and Books-A-Million.
+Inlet Square Mall, Murrells Inlet. at Hwy 17 Business and Hwy l7 Bypass offers many stores including JC Penny, Stein Mart, Belk and Books-A-Million.
 Renovations were completed in August, 2010.
 I was in this mall recently, and it looks new, with marble tiles, cool beige and blue colors, plus lots of skylights.
 They just need new tenants.
 Hopefully that will happen soon.
 Visit the Frank Theatre located at the mall.
 Note: As of 3/1/14, K-Mart is having a "Going Out of Business" sale.
-I'm not sure of the closing date but when I was there, the savings were from 10% to 40%.
+I'm not sure of the closing date.

 The Market Common is Myrtle Beach's most fashionable shopping location.
 Take in a movie at Grand 14, the most popular movie theater at the beach.
 Links to all stores, shopping, restaurants and events.
 There's always something going on at The Market Common.